Embodiment of Scarlet Devil: Plot

-Setting
+Setting and prologue

 The Touhou Project is set in a region sealed from the outside human world and primarily inhabited by anthropomorphic yōkai alongside a small number of humans.
-One of them is Reimu Hakurei, the miko of the Hakurei Shrine located within the Great Hakurei Barrier which separates the two worlds.
-The main protagonist of the series, she is often tasked with resolving supernatural "incidents" caused in and around Gensokyo.
-Marisa Kirisame, the other main playable character of the series, is a smug human who has become a magician through sheer hard work and generally prioritizes self-interest and her own kleptomania over the interests of others.
+One of them is Reimu Hakurei, the miko of the Hakurei Shrine (which in Perfect Cherry Blossom would be revealed to be located on the border of the Great Hakurei Barrier separating the outside human world and Gensokyo).
+The main protagonist of the series, she is generally tasked with resolving supernatural "incidents" caused in and around Gensokyo.
+Marisa Kirisame, the other main playable character of the series, is a smug human who has become a magician through sheer hard work and prioritizes self-interest and her own kleptomania over the interests of others.
 The player chooses either to play as Reimu or Marisa, who each have separate scenarios.

+In the summer of the game's events, the sky over Gensokyo becomes covered in a thick scarlet mist.
+This event, later revealed to be known as the Scarlet Mist Incident (紅霧異変), blocks out the sun, causing the temperature to drop and making the environment cold and dark.
+The mist is toxic to humans, forcing them to stay inside their homes for safety.
+Reimu becomes determined to find the cause of the mist to prevent it from spreading to the human world, while Marisa sets out hoping the person responsible possesses valuable items to collect.